In order for a concern to be protected by the Public Interest Disclosure Act 1998, the concern must be in the public interest.

 Facts: A solicitor raised concerns about his firm allegedly overcharging its clients for legal advice.
 The solicitor was concerned specifically about a client’s prospects of recovering litigation costs from its opponent.

 Decision: The Employment Appeal Tribunal (EAT) held that if the solicitor genuinely and reasonably believed that the disclosures were in the public interest, that did not have to be his main motive for raising his concerns.
 He was raising concerns about a breach of Solicitors Account Rules and other regulatory obligations.
-Just because he was raising them in an attempt to protect his client’s position, did not mean that they were not in the pubic interest.
+Just because he was raising them in an attempt to protect his client’s position, did not mean that they were not in the public interest.

 The EAT rejected that this was a private matter between the client and the firm.
 The disclosure constituted a protection of a “section of the public” namely it advanced the general public interest in solicitors’ clients not being overcharged and solicitors complying with their regulatory duties.